quinn-rs/quinn/docs/book/src/networking-introduction.md

 To improve on this, HTTP 2 introduced request multiplexing within a TCP data stream, which allows servers to stream multiple responses at the same time.
 However, data loss of a single packet will still block all response streams because they exist within the context of a single TCP stream.

-**Multiplayer Game Networking**

-The webspace is not the only area where this head-of-line blocking is a concern.
-Multiplayer action games work with a constant flow of packets sent at a ranging interval between 10 to 30 packets per second.
-For the most part, the data in these packets is so time-sensitive that only the most recent data can be used.
-Therefore, it cannot be afforded to queue 10-30 packets per second until the lost packet is resent.
-Most multiplayer network solutions build a custom protocol on top of UDP to address head-of-line blocking issues while maintaining reliability.

 ### Connection Setup Duration

 In the usual TCP + TLS + HTTP stack, TCP needs 6 handshake messages to set up a session between server and client.
 TLS performs its own, sending 4 messages for setting up an initial connection over TLS 1.3.
 By integrating the transport protocol and TLS handshakes, QUIC can make connection setup more efficient.